South Armagh Sniper (1990–1997): Caraher team captured

 The IRA ceasefire from 31 August 1994 gave an opportunity to the British to collect intelligence to be used against the snipers.
 The truce was strongly resented by South Armagh IRA members.
 During the ceasefire, an alleged member of the Drumintee squad, Kevin Donegan, was arrested by an RUC patrol in relation to the 1994 murder of a postal worker in the course of an armed robbery.
 When the IRA ended the ceasefire with the bombing of the London Docklands in February 1996, some republicans had already abandoned the organisation, and others had turned to criminal activities.
 The period after the ceasefire saw little IRA activity in South Armagh.

 After two attacks in 1997, a Special Air Service unit captured four men from the sniper team based in the west of the region on 10 April, who were responsible for several deaths.
 After a brief scuffle, James McArdle, Michael Caraher, Bernard McGinn and Martin Mines were seized at a farm near Freeduff and handed over to the RUC.
 The British troops were under strict orders to avoid IRA casualties.
 A Barrett M90 rifle was seized, which forensic and intelligence reports linked only to the 1997 shootings.
-It was hinted that there was an informer, a suggestion dismissed by the Police Ombudsman report.
+It was suggested by a former member of the Special Forces that there was an informer, a claim dismissed by the Police Ombudsman report.